6 Unhealthy Ego States

 One way of improving the chance of you responding in a healthy way is to make sure that you are operating from a healthy Ego State.
 The theory of Ego States is based on the work of Eric Berne, and his research on Transactional Analysis.
 The terms Berne uses have been changed in this article to better suit the way they fit into our therapeutic program.

 Ego States describe thoughts, feelings, and behaviors that people use when they interact with other people.
-Being in the right Ego State will help you to make the right choices, even when the things get rough.
+Being in the right Ego State will help you to make the right choices, even when things get rough.

 A word of warning: When you learn to recognize ego states, you might be tempted to call other people out on the Ego State that they appear to be operating in.
 Resist the urge to label other people.
 It could be counterproductive and cause people to become resentful.
 Instead of focusing on other people, think of these tips as ways of helping yourself to make your best choices.